sindrel/nrk-pod-feeds/README.md

 **Go to [this page](https://sindrel.github.io/nrk-pod-feeds) for a list of available feeds.**

 ### Discovery
 New podcasts are discovered automatically.
+Changes are listed [here](DISCOVERY.md).

 ### Archived feeds
 Some additional feeds include all episodes, such as Radioresepsjonen, Tazte Priv, etc.